Lemniscate-SHA-256/Lemniscate-SHA-256/README.md

 🛩Self-taught.

-Anyigba sesẽ gake agama zɔna blewu (Éwé) ~ "The earth is hard but the chameleon walks softly"
+🏺Anyigba sesẽ gake agama zɔna blewu (Éwé) ~ "The earth is hard but the chameleon walks softly"🏺

 # Companies